 Openings in the side of the switchgear in the Low Voltage/Instrument compartment area allow control connections between sections.
 When shipped in groups of several units each, the factory installs interconnection wiring between groups.
 The factory then disconnects and tags one end of each of the connections, then pulls the wire bundle back across the split within the adjacent frame.
 Reconnect these interconnections according to the project specific connection diagrams after the equipment shipping sections are installed in place.

-5.8 Primary Cable Connections
+Primary Cable Connections

 Area for connection of primary cables is provided in the cable compartment either through the roof or floor as indicated in the General Arrangement drawings.
-The gland plates are made of 1/8" aluminum and should be utilized in the final assembly.
+The gland plates are made of 1/8" stainless steel - these plates must be utilized in the final assembly.
+Holes for entrance of power cables or conduits must be cut in the gland plate(s) and a sealing type bushing used.
+ABB recommends using O-Z Gedney sealing bushings for all installations.